thanasisn/SDR_enhancement_LAP/article/article_doc.md

 key issue for achieving this goal is to define a threshold for the CE identification, representative of the cloud-free irradiance at the time of each GHI measurement.
-This depends on the selection of the appropriate atmospheric parameterization for the RTM simulations.
+This depends on the selection of the appropriate values of the input parameters for the RTM simulations.
 The implementation of the long-term changes in GHI due to AOD, discussed in section, allows capturing a large part of the natural variability of cloud-free GHI.
 However, the short-term variability of AOD cannot be